niladam/RationalOptionPages/README.md

 # RationalOptionPages

-A PHP class for generating WordPress Option Pages.
+A PHP class for building WordPress Option Pages.
 Uses multi-dimensional associative arrays to try and make the process of adding option pages a little easier to map out and use.

 ## Table of Contents